Skip to main content

 What Arbury Means To You...

 We thought it would be good to invite comments (or emails - arburyestate@btinternet.com) from readers about what Arbury means to you.
 Of course, many have already made their views plain on here, but we like the idea of a dedicated blog post.
-Please be aware that we are referring to the original Arbury area here, the area between Gilbert Road and King's Hedges Road, not modern electoral wards/misnamed apparently 'separate' housing estates.
+Please be aware that we are referring to the original, historic Arbury area here, the area between Gilbert Road and King's Hedges Road, not modern electoral wards/misnamed apparently 'separate' housing estates.

 From 'Arbury is Where We Live!'
 (1981): Community action has always been important in Arbury.
 The first Arbury community groups were formed with the building of South Arbury in the 1950s, and North Arbury has seen many fantastic community efforts - resulting in the likes of the Arbury Adventure Playground, Arbury Carnival, Arbury Community Centre and the Arbury Town Park.

 So, what does Arbury mean to YOU?
 How long have you lived here?
 Are you interested in Arbury history?
 What do you like about Arbury?
 What do you dislike?
 What makes Arbury special?
 Does ANYTHING make Arbury special in your opinion?
 Is Arbury an important name?
-Or is North Cambridge better?
-Should the name Arbury be consigned to history, applied willy-nilly to other areas via electoral wards, or be an area which makes historical sense?
+We think so - it has links back to pre-history.

 Please take part.
 We'd love to hear from you.